---

 Running this script will do the following:

-• Retrieve all published documents from your starter repository via the Document API.
+1. Retrieve all published pages from your starter repository via the Content API.

-• Upload all assets in those documents into your new repository’s media library via the Prismic Asset API.
+2. Upload all assets in those pages into your new repository's media library via the Prismic Asset API.

-• Create all master language documents from your starter in your new repository.
-These documents will now be available in the Migration Release screen of your new repository.
+4. Create all master language pages from your starter in your new repository.
+These pages will now be available in the Migration Release screen of your new repository.